Batwoman season 1: Casting

 Casting for Kate Kane was expected to begin after the announcement of the intended series in May 2018, with the intention of casting an out lesbian actress.
 In August, Ruby Rose was cast as Kate Kane / Batwoman.
 In late January 2019, Meagan Tandy, Camrus Johnson, and Nicole Kang were cast in the series regular roles as Sophie Moore, Luke Fox, and Mary Hamilton, respectively.
 This was followed shortly by the casting of Rachel Skarsten as Alice, Dougray Scott as Jacob Kane, and Elizabeth Anweis as Catherine Hamilton-Kane.
 According to Kang, Mary and Catherine were not specifically written as being non-white, but Dries and Greg Berlanti decided to "reveal or explore more types of people who live" in Gotham City, so both characters were written as Asian Americans, keeping with the fact that both Kang and Anweis are Korean Americans.

 The casting of Rose as Batwoman was met by backlash on social media and received intense criticism.
 DC Comics, which owns the rights to the longtime comic book superheroine Batwoman, reintroduced the character in 2006 as a lesbian of Jewish descent.
-Some online reactions attacked Rose for not being Jewish, while the main focus of the criticism was the assertion that the fact she identifies as gender fluid made her "not gay enough."
+Some online reactions attacked Rose for not being Jewish, while the main focus of the criticism was the assertion that the fact she is gender fluid made her "not gay enough."
 Rose left Twitter and deactivated public commenting on her Instagram account following the backlash.

 On August 21, 2019, Sam Littlefield was cast in a recurring role.
 In July, Burt Ward was cast for the Batwoman part in the 2019 Arrowverse crossover "Crisis on Infinite Earths".
 On October 4, 2019, Rachel Maddow and Sebastian Roché were cast in recurring capacities.